 Abeona Therapeutics Announces Completion of Patient Follow-up in Pivotal Phase 3 VIITAL™ Study of EB-101 in Patients with Recessive Dystrophic Epidermolysis Bullosa (RDEB)

-/EIN News/ -- NEW YORK and CLEVELAND, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Abeona Therapeutics Inc. (Nasdaq: ABEO) today announced that the last patient has completed their 6-month follow-up visit in Abeona’s pivotal Phase 3 VIITAL™ study of its investigational autologous, engineered cell therapy, EB-101, in patients with recessive dystrophic epidermolysis bullosa (RDEB).
+NEW YORK and CLEVELAND, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Abeona Therapeutics Inc. ABEO today announced that the last patient has completed their 6-month follow-up visit in Abeona's pivotal Phase 3 VIITAL™ study of its investigational autologous, engineered cell therapy, EB-101, in patients with recessive dystrophic epidermolysis bullosa (RDEB).

 "Completion of the last patient's 6-month follow-up visit marks a key milestone that enables us to report key findings from our Phase 3 VIITAL™ study of EB-101 in RDEB," said Vish Seshadri, Chief Executive Officer of Abeona.
 "We thank the patients, their families, and the clinical investigators, and plan to report topline results from this pivotal study within the next month."